 What is APA Style?

 APA Style is a citation format created by the American Psychological Association.
-It is commonly used in the sciences.
+It is used for psychology and many other subjects, including education, nursing, nutrition, business, and much more.
+Your instructor will tell you if your class requires APA format.

 Citation formats are rules and guidelines that make writing styles uniform within a specific work or publication.
 They cover the following: